Buying and Selling FAQs in Kansas

 What is a temporary permit?

 These permits act as stop-gap license plates.
-Under normal circumstances, the plates allow you to operate your vehicle for 30 days after buying it from a Kansas dealer or resident.
-This gives you time to secure your permanent plates.
+Under normal circumstances, the plates allow you to operate your vehicle for 60 days

-The permits cost $8, and are available through your vehicle dealer or county treasurer office.
+The permits are available through your vehicle dealer or county treasurer office.

 There are other types of temporary permits available.